2016-2017 FULBRIGHT SCHOLAR PROGRAM

 country; (2) any act likely to give offense to the United States; (3) failure

 to observe satisfactory academic or professional standards; (4) physical or

 mental incapacitation; (5) engaging in any unauthorized income-producing

 activity; (6) failure to comply with the grant's terms and conditions; and (7)

 material misrepresentation made by any grantee in the application form or grant

-A grant may be suspended if (1) the grantee ceases to carry out the project or academic program during the grant period, or (2) the grantee leaves the United States for more than two weeks without authorization of the commission/post or supervising agency.
+A grant may be suspended if (1) the grantee ceases to carry out the project or academic program during the grant period, or (2) the grantee leaves the United States for more than two weeks without authorization of the American Embassy in Kosovo or IIE.

 - Doctoral Degree or Ph.D.
 Candidates

 - Minimum of five years of teaching/research experience at a Kosovo university